SOUTHERN CROSS CATHOLIC COLLEGE

 Assist with various activities -music, breakfast program, art, dance, photography, and cooking.

 Promote the Lasallian charism with different activities.

 Support the youth minister with a range of ministry activities including retreats, Lasallian Youth Leaders program and leadership seminars.

 Involvement in social action programs: breakfast club, work with homeless.

 Support with pastoral care programs, aid homeroom teachers with their pastoral responsibilities.

-Challenge: being a long way from family and friends, learning to live with others for the first time, learning to manage the challenging behaviours of some students, conducting yourself in a professional manner with students the same age as you, diversity of students.
+Challenges: being a long way from family and friends; learning to live with others for the first time; learning to manage the challenging behaviours of some students; conducting yourself in a professional manner with students the same age as you, diversity of students.

-Reward: develop relationships with students, learn about local Aboriginal culture, support students with challenging lives, better understanding of Brothers' life.
-Expereince what Queensland has to offer.
+Rewards: develop relationships with students; learn about local Aboriginal culture; support students with challenging lives; better understanding of Brothers' life; expereince life in Queensland.

-Preferred qualifications: driver's license, solid literacy and numeracy skills, experience working with children and young people, experience with retreats.
+Preferred qualifications: driver's licence; solid literacy and numeracy skills; experience working with children and young people; experience with retreats.

 To submit your interest apply here: Lasallian Volunteers Applications 2019